DHDaniel/PyAlgosim/README.md

 ## Trading algorithm

 Once you have created the `stocks.db` file, you are ready to go.
 In the `pysimcode.py` file, in the main folder, is where all your algorithms and code will go.
-Open the file using any text editor that you like, and you will see some source code with _two functions:_ `main()` and `init()`.
+Open the file using your favourite text editor, and you will see some source code with _two functions:_ `main()` and `init()`.

 ### The init() function